Routine Surveillance Testing Program

 All faculty, staff, and students who come to any Tufts University campus, regardless of frequency, are required to participate in routine surveillance testing.
 If an individual’s testing cadence changes, they will be alerted via email.

-Students, faculty, and staff with underlying conditions will be tested at the same frequency as all others in their category.
-The public health COVID-19 surveillance testing approach used by Tufts is designed to identify asymptomatic (and pre-symptomatic) cases and their contacts, and support appropriate isolation and quarantine measures.
 Increased frequency of testing of individuals with underlying conditions does not provide increased protection to these individuals.
 The most important measures to mitigate risk include hand hygiene, use of masks, and physical distancing.
 Individuals with underlying conditions are urged to speak with their primary care physician to better assess their personal risk for severe illness from COVID-19 and should consider working (or studying) remotely and or making other accommodation.

 Who Will Not Be Tested?